kyma-project/kyma/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md

             - handler: allow
   ```

 5. Provide your Function logic in the `handler.js` file.
-In the example you can find a simple code sanitization:
+In the following example you do not find an actual sanitisation logic, `sanitise` Function is just a placeholder:

    ```js
    const { v4: uuidv4 } = require('uuid');